getsentry/sentry-docs/src/collections/_documentation/clients/javascript/sourcemaps.md

 Double-check that your deployed, final JavaScript files have `sourceMappingURL` present.

-Alternately, you can set a SourceMap HTTP header.
-If you're using `sentry-cli`, the `upload-sourcemaps` option sets the SourceMap HTTP header automatically, or you will need to configure your web server or CDN.
+Alternately, instead of `sourceMappingURL`, you can set a `SourceMap` HTTP header on your minified file.
+If this header is present, Sentry will use it to discover the location of your source map.

 ### Verify artifact names match sourceMappingURL